Homemade oven cleaner

 How often should you clean an oven?

 It entirely depends on how dirty your oven gets.
-I clean my oven every 3-4 months, but some people do it more frequently and others only once or twice a year.
+I typically clean my oven along with my range hood every 3-4 months, but some people do it more frequently and others only once or twice a year.

 There’s no fixed schedule when it comes to oven cleaning.
 However, if the oven glass becomes difficult to see through, or there is build-up/burnt food around the burners – that’s a telltale sign; it’s probably time.